 Hands Across the Border

-(ATLANTA) The 27th annual Hands Across the Border traffic enforcement campaign kicks off Monday, May 21, 2018, when Georgia law enforcement will join fellow officers, troopers and deputies in Alabama, Florida, South Carolina and Tennessee to conduct joint roadchecks in their respective states over a 5-day period leading up to Memorial Day weekend.
+The 28th annual Hands Across the Border traffic enforcement campaign kicks off Monday, August 26, 2019, when Georgia law enforcement will join fellow officers, troopers and deputies in Alabama, Florida, South Carolina and Tennessee to conduct joint road checks in their respective states over a 5-day period leading up to Labor Day weekend.

-Hands Across the Border will begin on Monday, May 21 with roadchecks at the Georgia/South Carolina line near Savannah, followed by stops at the Florida state line near Kingsland and Valdosta, the Alabama state line in Columbus and the Tennessee state line near Ringgold.
+Hands Across the Border will begin on Monday, August 26 with road checks near Savannah, followed by stops at the Florida state line near Kingsland and Valdosta, the Alabama state line in Columbus and the Tennessee state line near Ringgold.